linkerd/website/linkerd.io/content/2/tasks/automating-injection.md

-It's also possible to explicitly configure auto-injection for all pods in a deployment, even if that deployment is running in a namespace that has not been configured for auto-inject.
-To do this, add the `linkerd.io/inject: enabled` annotation to the deployment's pod spec.
+It's also possible to explicitly configure auto-injection for all pods in a deployment, even if that deployment is running in a namespace that has not been configured for auto-inject, by adding the `linkerd.io/inject: enabled` annotation to the deployment's pod spec.
+This can be done by manually editing the spec, or by piping the resources into the `linkerd inject` CLI command.

 For example, create a new deployment in the `default` namespace, as follows:

 ```yaml